1.1 The Celtic Club respects your right to privacy and this policy sets out how we collect and treat your personal information.

-- information about your health or disabilities for the purpose of playing sport,
+- information about your health or disabilities for the purpose of volunteering with the Club,

 - people who work with children at the Club are required to have a working with children check

-- employees and board members may be required to provide police checks
+- employees and Committee members may be required to provide police checks

 3.1 We collect personal information from you by extracting information from a variety of sources, including: